 Before getting further into this topic, it may be fair to say that no two infant formulas are made the same, however, you may want to still ensure that you do not experience the same issues after switching which is why the next point is so important.

 Once you’ve spoken to your baby’s doctor and found a suitable replacement, don’t expect things to change overnight.
-Babies can be pretty fussy and love their routines – so adjusting may take some time.
+Babies can be pretty fussy and they love their routines – so adjusting may take some time.
 All is needed is a little more time and some patience on your part.

-Use a gradual process
+Use a gradual process to switch baby formula

 You should introduce the new formula slowly if your baby is picky with bottle feeding.
 Try to give them a little bit of the new formula during the middle of the day, or whenever your baby is historically happier or calmer.
 This keeps your little one grounded and feeling like their world isn’t changing too much or too fast.